The Pristine HeII Emitter near GN-z11: Constraining the Mass Distribution of the First Stars: The pristine nature of

 \section{The pristine nature of $\rm Hebe$}

-We first explore the nature of {\it Hebe} by using our PopIII models to interpret the observed line ratios reported by Maiolino et al., (submitted) for the individual C1 and C2 components.
+We first explore the nature of {\it Hebe} by using our PopIII models to interpret the observed line ratios reported by \citealt{maiolino+26} for the individual C1 and C2 components.
 Fig.~\ref{fig:fig1} compares the measured 3$\sigma$ upper limits on the CIV, CIII], and OIII] emission lines\footnote[2]{Notation: CIV for CIV$\lambda\lambda 1548, 1551$, CIII] for CIII]$\lambda1907$ + $\lambda1909$, OIII] for OIII] $\lambda \lambda 1661, 1666$, HeII for HeII$\lambda1640$.} relative to HeII, with the predictions of our model for PopIII galaxies in different evolutionary stages, and for metal-poor PopII galaxies (see labels).

 We clearly see that even upper limits on these metal species are highly informative when compared with model predictions.
 Indeed, we find that both C1 and C2 are not consistent with either PopII galaxies or PopIII-poor hybrids, and are instead fully consistent with being {\it at least} PopIII-rich galaxies, i.e., with $> 50\%$ of their stellar mass in metal-free stars, and with having $\rm log\,O/H < 7.4$.
 Moreover, they are potentially consistent with pristine (or self-polluted) PopIII galaxies, hence composed exclusively of PopIII stars and containing metal-free (or PopIII-enriched) gas, with C1 appearing more pristine than C2.
-This PopIII scenario is further supported by the two companion papers (Maiolino et al., submitted, \"Ubler et al., submitted), showing that this is the most plausible among others (e.g. direct collapse black holes).
+This PopIII scenario is further supported by the two companion papers \citep[][]{maiolino+26, ubler+26}, showing that this is the most plausible among others (e.g. direct collapse black holes).